 Description The contents of the specified data memory and the accumulator are added.
-The result is stored in the accumulator.
+The result is

 Operation $ACC \leftarrow ACC+[m]$

 ADD A,x Add immediate data to the accumulator

 Description The contents of the accumulator and the specified data are added, leaving the result in the accumulator.